finn-harman/Decision-Trees/README.md

-## CO395 Introduction to Machine Learning: Coursework 1 (Decision Trees)
+Decision Trees

 ### Introduction

-This repository contains the skeleton code and dataset files that you need in order to complete the coursework.
+I have implemented a decision tree from scratch in Python 3 to classify a set of black-and-white pixel images into one of several letters in the English alphabet

 ### Data

-The ``data/`` directory contains the datasets you need for the coursework.
+The ``data/`` directory contains the datasets.

 The primary datasets are:
 - ``train_full.txt``